Hollywood crew members narrowly approve contract with TV and film producers - ExBulletin

 The deal with the Alliance of Film and Television Producers (AMPTP) was reached in October after the union threatened a strike that is expected to halt film and television production in the United States in the biggest shutdown since the 2007-2008 Hollywood strike. screenwriters.

 The contract reduces working hours and increases the wages of members who work on streaming platforms, and improves rest periods and meal breaks on TV and movie sets.
-IATSE leaders strongly urged members to ratify it, saying it was the “best deal possible”.
+IATSE leaders had strongly urged members to ratify it, saying it was the best deal possible.
+Reuters

-“The vigorous debate, high turnout and close elections indicate that we have an unprecedented opportunity to build a movement to educate members on our collective bargaining process and foster greater participation in our union over the long term,” IATSE President Matthew Loeb said in a statement.
-On Monday.

-The issue of long working hours came to the fore last month after Alec Baldwin killed a cinematographer in an accident on the set of a low-budget western movie in New Mexico.
-Six members of the film crew had left earlier to protest the working conditions.

 Sources